-5. The pavilion and other club facilities, including the toilet, will not be available for use.
+6. The pavilion and other club facilities will not be available for use.

 As a club, we have written to all neighbours to inform them of us starting to offer restricted net use to members.
 They have been given details of how to report any concerns.
 Please respect them and your fellow members and stick to these rules.

 Please sign-up for our Club newsletter and we will keep you informed of events and team news.

 Fixtures and Results